 I didn’t have to friend him, a few years later, during the early stages of the current presidential election season, he sent me a friend request.
 I accepted.
 I didn’t ask if he was still writing.
 I didn’t ask anything.
 I looked on his profile and saw that he had a beautiful young family, and that he had been in the military.
 He vaguely resembled the boy I remembered.
 The face, older, but the same.

 The next post I shared was a clip of Michelle Obama’s eloquent and moving speech a couple of days ago in Manchester, New Hampshire.
 A brilliant mother of two daughters, the wife of the President of the United States, who has been the epitome of grace these past 8 years.
 A brilliant grace, in my opinion.
 In the speech, if you have not heard it, Michelle speaks about her feelings about Trump’s treatment and disparaging attitude toward women.
 Her voice shakes with emotion.
-She speaks from the heart of herself and of all women.
-She speaks of the heartbeat of our humanity.
-Of dignity.
+She speaks from the heart of all women who have been undermined.
+She speaks of dignity.
 Of basic human rights.

 His response: “LOL.”

 In that moment I realized I had friended a bully.
 It was not a lightbulb moment.
 Let’s be honest.
 The signs were there from the start, but I was holding onto that glimmer of hope that the gifted boy, the sensitive writer, was still living inside of there somewhere.
-I’m sure he still is, but I fear, deeply buried behind and within other masks.
+I’m sure he still is, but I fear, he is deeply buried behind and within other masks.
 I don’t know what his life has been like these many years, I can only guess.
-I can make assumptions that we probably share more than writing words.
+I can make assumptions that we probably share some of the same struggles.
 I was not popular after the 7th grade, a product of the effects of bullying by two former friends that marred my reputation and “likability.”

 He was, I had to admit, not my friend.
-He were an insidious presence, like Trump, coming out of the shadows only, it appeared, to undermine me and others for standing up for our basic human rights.
+An insidious presence, like Trump, coming out of the shadows only, it appeared, to undermine me and others for standing up for our basic human rights.
 He was there to intimidate and laugh at what we stand for.
 Why, I asked myself, was I willing tolerate this.
 I was not.